PRACTICAL ADVICE ON INFECTION CONTROL

 Don't bunch up and crowd other people, i.e. when numerous people are waiting to cross on a pelican crossing.
 Stay back or to one side.

 If anyone coughs or sneezes near you immediately hold your breath.
 Do not breath in deeply before holding it, just stop breathing, that way you won't breath in any infected droplets.
-Continue breathing normally again just as soon as you are away from the infected area ideally having wiped your nose and face before doing so.
+As soon as you are away from the infected area begin breathing again, ideally having wiped your nose and face before doing so.

 Be ever vigilant regarding cross infection opportunities which will present to you.
 Wayne & Waynetta are everywhere.
 And if you see somebody being totally irresponsible then don't be afraid to challenge their behaviour, nice and loudly so that you make the point not only to them but others.

 To reduce the risk of sneezing have a short little blow of the nose regularly.
-This will reduce the risk of the body detecting a foreign invader in the nose and use a sneeze to expel it.
+This will reduce the risk of the body detecting a foreign invader in the nose and use a sneeze to expel it (don't do this if you are wearing a face mask, there's no need).

 Drink water regularly.
 A little every 15 minutes should do it.
 The theory is that if you have any infected matter in your mouth the water will wash it in to your stomach where the acids down there are more than capable of dealing with it.
 It will also prevent it from making its way down the air passageways to your lungs.
 (If you're already wearing a face mask do not remove it to sip water).